Motsepe confirms AfCon is on despite 'enormous challenge' of Covid surge

 Motsepe was joined at the press briefing by the newly elected head of the Cameroon football federation, the country's former football star Samuel Eto'o.

-"I will also be there when the trophy is handed over by Eto'o" after the competition's final game on Feruary 6, Motsepe added.
+"I will also be there when the trophy is handed over by Eto'o" after the competition's final game on February 6, Motsepe added.

+Biya was quick to applaud the decision which will have caught some by surprise, the 88-year-old posting on Twitter: "Delighted to have shared our points of view with Patrice Motsepe."

+Any other outcome would not have appealed to Cameroon's head-of-state for the past 39 years who confirmed the competition was taking place "in Cameroon as planned".

 Cameroon were originally due to stage the African football showcase in 2019 but fell behind with preparations and Egypt stepped in as late replacements.